 Rouge, which we could call blush today, also added some color to the face.
 It came as a powder, paste or cream in an orange-red at first then a raspberry-red for most of the 1920s and a rose-red by the late ’20s.
 When it was made available in a compact, its popularity grew.
 Rogue was applied in circles on the cheeks with two fingers unless you were a flapper, and then you might dab some on your knees, too!

 The invention of the metal lipstick tube in 1915 was a welcome addition to a woman’s beauty routine.
 Now a woman could simply carry her lipstick with her and touch it up as needed.
 Stencils and metal lip tracers helped ensure perfect application along the lip line.
 Matte red was the overwhelming color of choice (sometimes it was cherry-flavored) and by far the most popular application of it was creating the “Cupid’s bow.”
-Also, called bee stung lips or rosebud pout because of the full bottom lip and pointed smaller upper lip.
-A few movie stars applied a beauty mark below the corner of the lip which some flappers copied.
+This look was also called bee stung lips or rosebud pout because of the full bottom lip and pointed smaller upper lip.
+A few movie stars applied a beauty mark below the corner of the lip, which some flappers copied.

-Blue eyes: green or blue eye shadow, brown mascara and eyeliners
+- Blue eyes: Green or blue eye shadow, brown mascara and eyeliner.

-Green eyes: Grey or green eye shadow, browns mascara and eyeliners
+- Green eyes: Grey or green eye shadow, brown mascara and eyeliner.

 Eyebrows were shaped thin and curved with a slight downward point at the inner end.
 The thickness of the eye was even all around.
 Eyeliner, in pencil form, was used on the eyebrow but mostly just as a liner on the top eyelid.
 It was just brown or black for most of the twenties.
 Blue or violet came out in the later years, which was drawn on and then smudged for a lighter misty effect.